blockchaintp/daml-on-qldb/README.md

   export AWS_REGION=us-east-1                  # the region you want the QLDB in,
                                                # NOTE: not all regions are valid
-  export AWS_SECRET_ACCESS_KEY=your_secret_access_key
-  docker-compose -f docker/daml-local.yaml up
+  export LEDGER_NAME=daml-on-qldb              # NOTE: you may need to change this in order to avoid S3 bucket name conflicts export AWS_SECRET_ACCESS_KEY=your_secret_access_key docker-compose -f docker/daml-local.yaml up
 ```